 Control of Major Accident Hazard Regulations 1989 (COMAH)

 COMAH applies mainly to the chemical industry, but also to some storage activities, explosives and nuclear sites, and other industries where threshold quantities of dangerous substances identified in the regulations are kept or used.
-ESFRS are responsible for applying the regulations across East Sussex by making sure we meet the following objectives:
+ESFRS are responsible for applying the regulations across East Sussex.

 Currently there is one top tier site in the county that this applies to.
 We make sure that off-site plans are written to deal with such incidents, information is given to the public and those plans are tested.
 This makes sure all reasonable measures are taken to prevent major accidents and to limit the consequences to people and the environment.